WRF Physics¶

 Radiation Time Step¶

-The namelist parameter radt controls the radiation time step.
+The namelist parameter radt (in the &physics record) controls the radiation time step.
 Consider the following when setting radt.

 Radiation is too expensive to call every step